FHantke/brave-browser-wiki/Security-Audit.md

 - DAT files updated through extensions.
 - Extensions are restricted, by PWAs are allowed.
 - There is a whitelist of extensions allowed to be installed otherwise at: extensions/browser/brave_extension_provider.cc
+- Tab muting is enabled by default (icon clickable in tabs)